berensp/berensp.github.io/_posts/2025-10-28-vibe-coding.md

 Back in 2019 or early 2020, I forked [Dan Romero's Jekyll site](https://danromero.org) and deployed it to GitHub Pages.
 Jekyll was appealing because it was simple: write in Markdown, commit to GitHub, and your site updates automatically—[no servers, no databases, no complexity](/this-site).

-I meant to keep things totally simple and just use it for [blogging](/posts/), and for a short while I did, but at my core I'm a [tinkerer](/learning/)—and a technophile at that—so this site ended up becoming my experimentation canvas.
+I meant to keep things totally simple and just use it for [blog posts](/posts/), and for a short while I did, but at my core I'm a [tinkerer](/learning/)—and a technophile at that—so this site ended up becoming my experimentation canvas.

 ### 2019-2022: The Google + Stack Overflow Era
 The early days of this site were pre-LLM boom, so every problem involved Google queries which led me to Stack Overflow threads, which led me to half-solution code snippets I didn't fully understand but could adapt.
 Slowly but surely, I added small bits of functionality like time and date calcs, dynamic content displays, etc. Progress was slow but educational.